 ______________________________________________________________________

-Last Tuesday night's banquet came too quickly - I had felt unsettled in my stomach all day, that uneasy feeling that comes from raw fear.
+Last Tuesday night’s banquet came too quickly—I had felt unsettled in my stomach all day, that uneasy feeling that comes from raw fear.

 I envied them.

-"Nice dancing," came the smirking voice.
+“Nice dancing,” came a smirking voice.

-And then another, "Where'd you learn to dance?"
+Another chimed in, “Where’d you learn to dance?”